FAMILY GROUP RECORD OF

 CATHERINE LLOYD

-PHILIP BUMFORD was probably born between 1625 and 1645, the son of Oliver and Catherine Bumford.
+Philip Bumford was probably born between 1625 and 1645, the son of Oliver and Catherine Bumford.
 Philip married Catherine Lloyd 6 February 1672/3 in Llanidloes, Montgomeryshire, Wales.
 Catherine is believed to be the daughter of Edward Lloyd, armiger, of Llanidloes.

 Llanidloes is centrally situated between North and South Wales.
 King Edward I granted Llanidloes a market charter in 1280.
 It has wide, pleasant, tree-lined streets in the shape of a cross, and in the middle is the old half-timbered Market Hall, built about 1600.
 Beneath it is the old open market, and at its north corner is the stone from which John Wesley preached on many occasions.